-When a three-year-old girl is abducted in the neighbourhood of Dorchester, Boston, the girl’s aunt and uncle hire a private investigator, Patrick Kenzie (Casey Affleck), to track her down.
+When a three-year-old girl is abducted in Boston, the girl’s aunt and uncle hire a private investigator, Patrick Kenzie (Casey Affleck), to track her down.
 But after joining forces with a burnt-out detective (Ed Harris) and a by-the-book police captain (Morgan Freeman), Patrick is faced with a shocking ethical dilemma that will shake him to his core.
 Anchored by an incredible cast and Ben Affleck in his directorial debut, Gone Baby Gone will haunt viewers long after it’s over.

 Hell or High Water (2016)